 OSHA penalties for violations of the OSH Act vary greatly based on various factors and may even lead to prosecution for criminal liability by the Department of Justice (DOJ).
 A quick answer to the minimum and maximum fines are from zero to millions of dollars.
-OSHA will evaluate the fine based on statutory factors including the gravity of hazards, the good faith of the employer, the size of the business, and the history of violations.
+OSHA will evaluate the fine based on statutory factors, including the gravity of hazards, the employer's good faith, the business's size, and the history of violations.

 What type of OSHA inspection is conducted when there is immediate death?

 If there has been an immediate death at a facility, it must be reported to OSHA within 8 hours, and a fatality inspection must take place.
 OSHA will conduct an immediate investigation to evaluate whether the employer has a responsibility or whether OSHA standards or guidelines were violated.
-It must then be demonstrated that measures have been taken to make sure that the same incident cannot occur again in the future.
+It must then be demonstrated that measures have been taken to ensure that the same incident cannot occur again.

 When immediate death or serious harm is likely, an imminent danger inspection must take place.
-Imminent danger hazards are a top priority for OSHA and warrant a prompt inspection to prevent injury or fatality to occur.
+Imminent danger hazards are a top priority for OSHA and warrant a prompt inspection to prevent injury or fatality from occurring.

-How can I search if a company has previously been cited by OSHA?
+How can I search if OSHA has previously cited a company?